What is the average pension in the UK?

 If you add up everything, you spend now food, travel, rent, mortgage, eating out, eating in, holidays, gifts and utilities that will give you an idea of what your current lifestyle costs you.

 You might then be able to take things out related to work that will no longer be needed.
-Things like season tickets, uniforms or smart clothes so some of these may drop away when you are retired.
+Some of these things like season tickets, uniforms or smart clothes may drop away when you retire.

 If you have a go at detailing out your dream lifestyle get yourself a spreadsheet and guesstimate what it would cost per year.
 This now gives you an idea of how much you might spend in retirement.

 Working people have a lot of bad habits, but the worst of those is work.

 What should I do in retirement?